 About Bank of America

-• The headquarters are in Charlotte North Carolina.
+- The headquarters are in Charlotte, North Carolina.

-• Bank of America started the first national credit card program called BankAmericard (now known as Visa).
+- Bank of America started the first national credit card program called BankAmericard (now known as Visa).

-• Bank of America acquired Merrill Lynch in 2008.
+- Bank of America acquired Merrill Lynch in 2008.

-• The bank’s eight lines of business are retail, preferred and small business, Merril Lynch Wealth Management, Business Banking, Global Commercial Banking, and Global Corporate and Investment Banking.
+- The bank’s eight lines of business are retail, preferred and small business, Merril Lynch Wealth Management, Business Banking, Global Commercial Banking, and Global Corporate and Investment Banking.

-• Think you know a lot about Bank of America?
+- Do you think you know a lot about Bank of America?
 Take our interview preparation quiz and see how well you do.

-Who is Bank of America’s competitors?
+Who are Bank of America’s competitors?

-• Its competitors are JPMorgan Chase, Wells Fargo, and Citigroup.
+- Its competitors are JPMorgan Chase, Wells Fargo, and Citigroup.

 Additional Interview Questions